 In order to activate the infinite jump cheat simply go into the game, jump once without the cheat turned on, and then proceed to turn on the infinite jump cheat, and then you should be good to go.

 The Messenger is pretty neat in its design because Sabotage made it where you start in an 8-bit inspired environment, using upgradeable skills to traverse through increasingly difficult levels.
 You’ll have to use the Messenger’s grappling hook to avoid falling to certain doom, and a hang-glider to float over spikes, lava, and endless pits.

 But as the trailer depicts, the gameplay mechanics don’t end there.
-There’s also portals where you’ll encounter the 16-bit world and don an all new outfit and additional abilities.
+There are also portals where you’ll encounter the 16-bit world and don an all-new outfit and additional abilities.
 It reminds me of the old Ninja Gaiden games on the SNES.

 You’ll have a full host of bosses to defeat, levels to conquer, and abilities to master.